Police brutality against Native Americans: Individuals

-In January 1994, two Native American men were arrested by Minneapolis police and they were placed in the trunk of a squad car.
+In January 1994, two Native American men were arrested by Minneapolis police and then placed in the trunk of a squad car.
 One man sustained injuries when the trunk was closed on his leg.
 Both men filed a lawsuit against the city of Minneapolis and each received $100,000.

-On November 15, 1997, a Native American man, arrested for public intoxication, was handcuffed, sprayed with a chemical irritant, and verbally assaulted by two Minneapolis officers.
+On November 15, 1997, a Native American man was arrested for public intoxication and then handcuffed, sprayed with a chemical irritant, and verbally assaulted by two Minneapolis officers.
 The man was then driven to the city line and left in the snow, with only a light jacket.
 The man received a settlement of $92,500 after filing a police brutality lawsuit.

-In April 2000, complaints were filed with the Bureau of Indian affairs, accusing the Wagner, South Dakota Police Chief of using excessive force in the arrest of a Native American woman.
+In April 2000, complaints were filed with the Bureau of Indian affairs accusing the Wagner, South Dakota Police Chief of using excessive force in the arrest of a Native American woman.
 The chief allegedly threw the woman to the ground and yanked her up by the cuffs, cutting her wrists.
 The chief was not indicted and the case was closed in November 2000.

 On June 29, 2002, 20-year-old Joseph Finley Jr., who was Cherokee and Seminole, was shot fourteen times by a Cleveland police officer.
 The officer was off-duty at the time of the shooting and an excessive force lawsuit was filed.
 While the officer was not indicted, Finley's father received a settlement of $35,000 from the state.

 On March 27, 2016, a Navajo woman, Loreal Tsingine, was shot in Winslow, Arizona, by a police officer.
 The officer was responding to a report of shoplifting and when Tsingine threatened him with scissors, he shot her five times.
 Tsingine's family filed a notice of claim against the city, alleging that the city ignored warning signs that the officer involved was a threat, due to a history of police misconduct.
 The officer responsible resigned in October 2016.

 Standing Rock

-On November 20, 2016, instances of police brutality took place near the Standing Rock Sioux Reservation, where members of the Oceti Šakowiŋ tribe and allies were protesting the construction of the Dakota Access Pipeline.
+On November 20, 2016, members of the Oceti Šakowiŋ tribe and allies were protesting the construction of the Dakota Access Pipeline near the Standing Rock Sioux Reservation.
 A lawsuit was filed against Morton County; Morton County's Sheriff; the city of Mandan, North Dakota; Mandan's Police Chief; Stutsman County; and Stutsman County's Sheriff, alleging that an unjustified violent attack took place against peaceful protesters.
 The legal collective representing the Native Americans alleges that the use of "Specialty Impact Munitions, explosive blast grenades, other chemical agent devices, and water cannons and water hoses in freezing temperatures" is excessive force.
 Numerous protesters were injured, resulting in the hospitalization of over two dozen individuals.
 In January 2017, militarized officers used tear gas and rubber bullets against unarmed protestors.
 United Nations Special Rapporteur Maini Kiai told the United Nations that the detention of the protestors was inhumane because of over-crowding and no access to medical care.